 Dr. Gard came to Atlanta as an Assistant Professor in the Emory Medical School Department of Psychiatry.
 She worked at Grady Hospital in their Child and Adolescent Clinic, supervising graduate students and interns.
+She also worked with Psychiatry Fellows and has lectured in the school of public health as well as nationally and internationally.
 She continues to serve as an adjunct clinical faculty member in the Department of Psychiatry/Psychology of the Medical School of Emory.

-Dr. Gard lives in a blended family.
+Dr. Gard created a blended family.
 She loves to write creative stories and poems.
 Her favorite activities are walks in nature, travel, and writing.
-She also enjoys being active in the community and serving on nonprofit Boards which have included the Institute for the Studies of Disability and Disadvantaged, the Georgia Psychological Association, the American Psychological Association Regional Consultant to the State of Georgia’s Disaster Response Network, the State of Georgia Crisis Consortium, the Refugee Mental Health Resource Network, and the Metropolitan Red Cross Disaster Board.
-She is a member of the Family Assistance Center Statewide Support Exercise Planning Meeting.
-She also serves as a national trainer for Red Cross Services to the Armed Forces (SAF) in facilitating Reconnections Workshops for returning veterans, their significant others, and children of military personnel.
+She also enjoys being active in the community and serving on nonprofit Boards which have included the Institute for the Studies of Disability and Disadvantaged, the Georgia Psychological Association, The Georgia Psychological Foundation, the American Psychological Association Regional Consultant to the State of Georgia’s Disaster Response Network, the State of Georgia Crisis Consortium, the Refugee Mental Health Resource Network, the Metropolitan Red Cross Disaster Board and the Temple Sinai Board.
+She also has served as a national trainer for Red Cross Services to the Armed Forces (SAF) in facilitating Reconnections Workshops for returning veterans, their significant others, and children of military personnel.

 Additional information about Dr. Betsy Gard’s background and experience as an Atlanta Psychologist: